Pallas

 Telehealth · TN

 Tennessee residents can now access GLP-1 medications like semaglutide and tirzepatide through telehealth — from Nashville and Memphis to Knoxville, Chattanooga, and the rural counties in between.
-Pallas Health pairs you with a board-certified provider licensed in Tennessee who reviews your intake, confirms eligibility on a brief video visit, and if appropriate sends a prescription to a compounding pharmacy that ships to any Tennessee address in a few business days.
+Pallas Health pairs you with a board-certified provider licensed in Tennessee who reviews your intake — by secure message in most cases — and if appropriate sends a prescription to a compounding pharmacy that ships to any Tennessee address in a few business days.

 Telehealth